Lowest Prices

 Trip Summary

-There are 28 daily trains from Brussels to Mannheim.
-Traveling by train from Brussels to Mannheim usually takes around 5 hours and 45 minutes, but the fastest Deutsche Bahn train can make the trip in 4 hours and 2 minutes.
+You can pick from 28 daily train trips between Brussels and Mannheim.
+The average train journey from Brussels to Mannheim takes 5 hours and 45 minutes, but some Deutsche Bahn train trips are as short as 4 hours and 2 minutes.

 Which train should you take from Brussels to Mannheim?